cKlee/ecpo/ecpo.md

 [ hasChronology ]: #hasChronology

-Relation between a document and a [ Chronology ].
+Relation between an item and a [ Chronology ].
 Having this property means that the described periodical units by the [ Chronology ] are held by someone.
 To relate a [ Chronology ] and a [ Chronology ] use [ dcterms:hasPart ](http://dublincore.org/documents/dcmi-terms/#terms-hasPart) instead.

 	ecpo:hasChronology a owl:ObjectProperty ;
 		rdfs:label "has chronology"@en ;
 		rdfs:label "hat Bestandsverlauf"@de ;
 		rdfs:range ecpo:Chronology ;
-		rdfs:comment "Relation between a document and a Chronology"@en ;
+		rdfs:comment "Relation between an item and a Chronology"@en ;
 		rdfs:isDefinedBy <> .

 ## hasChronologyGap

 [ hasChronologyGap ]: #haschronologygap

-Relation between a document and a [ Chronology ], indicating the [ Chronology ] is a gap.
+Relation between an item and a [ Chronology ], indicating the [ Chronology ] is a gap.
 Having this property means that the described periodical units through the [ Chronology ] are not held by someone.
 To relate a [ Chronology ] and a [ Chronology ] use [ dcterms:hasPart ](http://dublincore.org/documents/dcmi-terms/#terms-hasPart) instead.

 	ecpo:hasChronologyGap a owl:ObjectProperty ;
 		rdfs:label "has chronology gap"@en ;
 		rdfs:label "hat Bestandsverlauflücke"@de ;
 		rdfs:range ecpo:Chronology ;
-		rdfs:comment "Relation between a document and a Chronology, indicating the Chronology is a gap"@en ;
+		rdfs:comment "Relation between an item and a Chronology, indicating the Chronology is a gap"@en ;
 		rdfs:isDefinedBy <> .

 # Datatype properties